Freegle/iznik-client/WEBPACK.md

 As this has been converted from a requirejs loader, there are a lot of shims to avoid having to change the existing code.
 These are all contained in `dev/shims.js`.

 Over time it would be nice to remove all of these.

-### External scripts loading

-As requirejs runs in the client, it can load scripts from the internet.
-Webpack is a bundler so it cannot load scripts from the internet.

-We hack together an approach whereby we dynamically create a little script (at build time) that will fetch the script (at runtime).

-This is configured in the shims file and implemented in `dev/script-loader.js`.

-I am not sure if this is implemented very well at the moment.
-Maybe it doesn't work async properly, need to check if it properly waits for the script to load, and also need to support IE better (re: the `onload` bit).

-Another solution is to give up with that, and simply add them in the `<head>` section.
-Might be simpler for now.
-Can use a template with the webpack html plugin if needed and stick them in.